cryptonative-ch/aqua-interface/README.md

 # Mesa Interface

 Mesa is an open market for Initial Decentralized Offering (IDO).
-Mesa Interface is the portal to create, manage, and participate in IDOs.
+Mesa Interface is the portal to create, manage and participate in IDOs.

 ## Build

 Clone this repository.
 Make sure to clone the `main` branch.
-Install dependencies via NPM.
-Run the following in the repository
+Install dependencies via NPM:

 ```
 $ npm install
 ```

-Then to run a development instance, run
+To run a development instance, run

 ```
 $ npm run start